Fill your College Details

 4. Conditional Expressions

-Conditional expressions are expressions used in decision-making, such as if-else statements or ternary operators.
+Conditional expressions are expressions that can be used in a decision-making context, such as in if-else statements or a ternary operator.
 A common example is the ternary conditional operator (? :)

 Expression Tree for x > 10 ? y : z: